Atchison, Kansas

 Overland Freighter by W.D.
 Harper.

 One single train – sent out by Hockaday, Burr & Co. consisted of 105 wagons, 225 men, 1,000 oxen, 200 mules, 50 horses, and 465,500 pounds of merchandise.
 This was the largest train that ever left any point for the West.
 The goods being purchased were to supply a chain of stage station stores that Hockaday, Burr & Co. had located between Atchison and Salt Lake City, Utah.
-By the early part of 1859, the city boasted eight hardware establishments, 19 retail grocery stores, eight wholesale groceries, 12 dry goods stores, and 26 law firms.
+By early 1859, the city boasted eight hardware establishments, 19 retail grocery stores, eight wholesale groceries, 12 dry goods stores, and 26 law firms.
 The population at this time was about 500.

 Atchison was one of the first cities in Kansas to be connected by telegraph with the east.
-In 1859, the St. Louis & Missouri Valley Telegraph company extended its line from Leavenworth to Atchison.
+In 1859, the St. Louis & Missouri Valley Telegraph Company extended its line from Leavenworth to Atchison.

 Atchison, Kansas by Harpers Weekly, 1866.